Understeer vs Oversteer Definitions Vary Wildly!

 This involves analysing the difference in tyre slip angles front to rear, the resulting body side-slip angle and corner radius.
-In tackling that explanation, it would also need to tell you how any car balance is likely to also be proportional to your racing car speed.
+In tackling that explanation, I would also need to tell you how any car balance is likely to also be proportional to your car speed i.e. balance changes.

-Once you’ve got your head around all the concepts and maths, it would then need to reveal that the explanation is only for a quasi-static vehicle state.
+Then, once you’ve got your head around all the concepts and maths, I would then need to reveal that the explanation is only for a quasi-static vehicle state.
 A state that your racing car, as a highly dynamic vehicle who’s the sole aim, is to maximise its available acceleration capacity at all times, should never be in.

-Then, if you had not lost the will by that point, the explanation would need to cap it all off by also adding that a racing car’s aerodynamic, drive train and chassis characteristics (as well as the rate at which a racing driver applies their inputs and the track topology) can further contribute to vehicle behaviour that looks and feels like understeer vs oversteer but isn’t really – well not technically anyway.
+If you had not lost the will by that point, the explanation would need to cap it all off by also adding that a racing car’s aerodynamic, drive train dynamics, and chassis characteristics, as well as the rate at which you, as a driver, applies your inputs and the track topology, can further contribute to vehicle behaviour that looks and feels like understeer vs oversteer but isn’t really – well not technically anyway.

 Here are two simple definitions for you to use.